 In the College of Education at NIU, we are committed to cultivating an equity-focused, inclusive, engaging and supportive learning environment for all students.
 Becoming an educator is a complex developmental process, and we are dedicated to providing meaningful preparation opportunities to advance candidates’ progress toward successful professional careers.

-Coursework, clinical experiences, and co-curricular activities within each program define the pathway leading to licensure for many candidates.
+Coursework, clinical experiences and co-curricular activities within each program define the pathway leading to licensure for candidates.
 Teacher candidates come to NIU's educator preparation programs with different background experiences, skills, talents, opportunities, beliefs, challenges and learning needs.
-The Growth and Professional Performance Review (GPPR) process is designed to proactively intervene and provide tailored supports toward candidates' forward progress in their program to launch them into their careers as highly competent educators.
+The Growth and Professional Performance Review (GPPR) process is designed to proactively develop and provide tailored supports toward candidates' forward progress in their programs to launch them into their careers as highly competent educators.

 Monitoring Students' Professional Progress

-Throughout a student’s academic program he/she will be assessed, utilizing a common dispositions assessment tool.
-During early clinical and student teaching field experiences the tool is used by university supervisors and mentor teachers to assess candidate dispositions.
-At any time departmental GPPRs may be initiated by departmental personnel who have concerns regarding a student’s professional progress.
+Students are assessed throughout their academic programs using a common dispositions assessment tool.
+During early clinical and student-teaching field experiences, the tool is used by university supervisors, mentor teachers and the teacher-candidate to assess candidate dispositions.

 Departmental Committee Members

-Each department in the College of Education has established an official GPPR committee and developed policy and procedure for the department process.
+Each department in the College of Education has established an official GPPR committee and developed policies and procedures for the department process.

 Purpose of the Departmental Committee

-The departmental committee is responsible for reviewing any disposition deficiencies reported by departmental staff, developing, implementing, and monitoring a remediation plan to address any concerns with the student’s progress.
+The departmental committee is responsible for reviewing any disposition concerns reported by faculty and staff, as well as developing, implementing and monitoring a support plan to address any concerns with the student's progress.
 Within a GPPR:

-- The student is provided an opportunity to present any appropriate information that is relevant to their review.
+- Student are provided the opportunity to present any appropriate information that is relevant to their reviews.
 (The student should consult the departmental policy regarding submission of additional supporting documents.)

-- Committee decisions will be forwarded in writing to the student, the faculty member(s) involved, the department chairperson and the director of Student Services
+- Committee decisions will be forwarded in writing to the student, the faculty member(s) involved, the department chair and the director of the Office for Student Success.

-The GPPR committee decisions may include, but are not limited to the following:
+The GPPR committee decisions can include, but are not limited to the following:

 - Concerns do not warrant further action; student will be allowed to proceed in the program.

-- The student is placed on “professional probation” with specific requirements for remediation outlined by the departmental committee.
-The department chairperson will designate a professional mentor for the student.
-The mentor and student will meet on a regular basis to review the student’s completion progress of their remediation requirements.
-Upon completion of the student’s remediation requirements, the chairperson designee/professional mentor will update the departmental committee in writing.
+- The student is placed on "professional probation" with specific professional development requirements outlined by the departmental committee.
+The GPPR chairperson will designate a professional mentor or support person for the student.
+The mentor and student will meet on a regular basis to review the student's progress toward completion of requirements.
+Upon completion of the student's professional development requirements, the designee of the committee chair and/or the student's professional mentor will update the departmental committee in writing.
 The departmental committee will then decide if the student should be removed from professional probation.
-The chairperson of the departmental committee then notifies, in writing, the student, the academic advisor, the department chairperson and the COE director of Student Services of the outcome.
+The chair of the departmental committee then notifies, in writing, the student, the academic advisor, the department chair and the COE director of the Office for Student Success of the outcome.

-- If a student has been removed from a clinical setting, he/she may not return to the school/clinical setting or attempt contact with the school/clinical setting until so determined by the GPPR committee.
+- If a student has been removed from a clinical setting, they cannot return to the school/clinical setting or attempt contact with the school/clinical setting until so determined by the GPPR committee.

 - A student who is on "professional probation" will not be allowed to continue in student teaching or their final clinical experience.

-- The student may be dismissed from the program with approval of the department chairperson.
+- The student can be dismissed from the program with approval of the department chair.

-The student has the right to appeal the decision of the GPPR if he/she alleges that the department’s decision did not follow the GPPR procedures as stated by their major department.
+Students have the right to appeal the decisions of the GPPR if they allege that the department's decisions did not follow the GPPR procedures as stated by their major departments.

-- Appeals must be filed within 30 days of the GPPR decision.
+- Appeals must be filed within 30 business days of the GPPR decision.

-- Appeals should be mailed, delivered or faxed to the College of Education Office for Student Success.
+- Appeals should be delivered to the College of Education Office for Student Success.

 - The request for consideration should be submitted with any relevant supporting documentation that the initial GPPR did not follow procedures as stated by the major department.